ileniadigital/HobbiesConnect/README.md

 | LewisHamilton@gmail.com  | Lewis       | Hamilton   | Ham@Vm73\*&2        |
 | Chilli@gmail.com         | Carlos      | Sainz      | Carlos#Qs91&!9      |
 | KimiRaik@gmail.com       | Kimi        | Räikkönen  | Kimi1@9Asw"2        |

+## Passwords for local deployment

+The passwords for every user in the **local** version are 'helloworld123', while for the deployed version they are written below.

 ## Local development